matomo-org/developer-documentation/docs/master/Piwik/Db.md

 ### `exec()` <a name="exec"></a>

-Executes an unprepared SQL query on the DB.
+Executes an unprepared SQL query.

 #### Description

-Recommended for DDL statements, e.g., CREATE/DROP/ALTER.
+Recommended for DDL statements like CREATE,
-The return result is DBMS-specific.
+DROP and ALTER.
+The return value is DBMS-specific.
 For MySQLI, it returns the number of rows affected.
-For PDO, it returns the Zend_Db_Statement object
+For PDO, it returns the `Zend_Db_Statement` object.
-If you want to fetch data from the DB you should use the function Db::fetchAll()

 #### Signature